aridjayarecipes/cutesrecipes.web.app/content/post/2319-recipe-of-award-winning-turkey-meatballs-with-pineapple-black-beans-cauliflower-and-sw.md

 - "1/2 teaspoon Turmeric"
 recipeinstructions:
 - "Cook diced onion until it is translucent in olive oil in the same pan you will cook the rice and quinoa."
 - "Cook your Brown Rice and Quinoa (if you are not using leftovers from the fridge.
 I used leftover quinoa but you could cook both at the same time just make sure you combine the amount of liquid from both directions.
-Costco also sells a nice garlic brown rice quinoa blend called Seeds of Change if you don&#39;t want to cook either).
+Costco also sells a nice garlic brown rice quinoa blend called Seeds of Change if you don't want to cook either).
 I boiled 2 1/4 cups water, added a cup of brown rice, and let it simmer for 45 minutes."
 - "Combine brown sugar and corn starch in a large skillet.
 Warm it on medium heat for a few minutes."
 - "Add reserve pineapple juice, vinegar, and soy sauce to the brown sugar and corn starch stirring constantly until combined.
 Bring the sauce to a boil stirring frequently as it thickens.
 Add your choice of spices and boil for 1 minute."
 - "Add spices of your choice, green chilies, and black beans to your brown rice quinoa mixture."